swavyxltd/mos-live/PRODUCTION_READINESS.md

 ## ⚠️ Known Issues / TODOs

 ### Non-Critical TODOs (Can be addressed post-launch)
-1. **Organization Management Modal** - Some save functionality marked as TODO
+1. **Organisation Management Modal** - Some save functionality marked as TODO
 2. **Revenue Tracking** - Some advanced metrics marked as TODO
 3. **Analytics** - Some expansion/contraction tracking marked as TODO
 4. **Student Management** - Delete functionality marked as TODO